-Sunshine and palm trees welcomed teachers, technology directors, thought leaders and vendors alike for the 37th annual FETC during the last week of January in Orlando, Florida.
+Sunshine and palm trees welcomed teachers, technology directors, education marketing experts, thought leaders and vendors alike for the 37th annual FETC during the last week of January in Orlando, Florida.

 Technology is woven into almost every aspect of K-12 education.
 Tools and products help schools manage instruction, assessments, logistics, student information and everything in between.
 Key trends at the aptly named Future Education Technology Conference were using technology to save time, benefit the most students and glean the keenest insights for improvement.

-The CB&A team joined more than 11,000 people to learn the latest trends and insights for the K-12 education market.
+The CB&A’s education marketing team joined more than 11,000 people to learn the latest trends and insights for the K-12 education market.
 Read on for what they found most notable: